shipyardapp/Shipyard-Documentation/docs/reference/fleets/fleets-overview.md

 1. A Fleet cannot be set up with Vessels that live across multiple projects.
 You'll need to make sure that all of the relevant Vessels live within the same project.
 2. A Fleet cannot contain any paths that would create a loop.
 3. If you want to have a set of Vessels that aren't connected to the larger group, you will need to create a different Fleet.
-4. You are currently unable to kick off a Fleet starting anywhere in the middle, although you can kick off individual Vessels at will.
+4. You are currently unable to kick off a Fleet starting anywhere in the middle.
 This prevention is in place because we delete data as soon as a Fleet has finished running, whether it was successful or not.
 If you ran a Vessel starting from the middle and it relied on data created upstream, it would be unable to find that data and immediately fail.
 5. Each time a Fleet is saved, a version of that Fleet is generated and is accessible in the [Version Control](version-control.md) tab.

 ## Learn More